 Less time is also required for international students to graduate from law school in the United Kingdom as a result of the school system.
 Upon graduation, students can also decide to stay back and practice, which will give their career development a great push and guarantee them a comfortable financial life.

-If they also wish to return to Nigeria to practice, the United Kingdom influence on their degree would place them on a more advantaged pedestal.
+If they also wish to return to Nigeria to practice, the influence of the United Kingdom on their degree would place them on a more advantageous pedestal.

 The entry requirements for law schools in Australia are also quite conducive to international students.
-Communities which enhance relationships between students at the campus are also available in these schools.
+Communities that enhance relationships between students on campus are also available in these schools.
 It is great to find out what the entry requirements are before applying to any university, though the majority of them are the same.

 You will also need to have your travel documents sorted out to avoid distractions when you are set for your studies.

-For living expenses, international students spend between $20 000 and $27 000 per year, through personal choices and living arrangements must be put into consideration.
+For living expenses, international students spend between $20 000 and $27 000 per year.
+Personal choices and living arrangements must be taken into consideration.

-Canada is one of the irresistible study destinations for international students. some of the world’s foremost universities are situated in Canada.
-They offer world class education, with state-of-the-art facilities, resources and research centres.
+Canada is one of the most irresistible study destinations for international students.
+Some of the world’s foremost universities are situated in Canada.
+They offer world-class education with state-of-the-art facilities, resources, and research centers.